 The result is a location of 40.000 square meters, including the 8.000 square meters dedicated to the permanent collection, the 2.000 square meters dedicated to temporary exhibitions and showcases.
 Next to them, a 220-seats auditorium, 2 restaurants, a café, 2 shops, a food forum, a R&S center and laboratories and also a big garden with native plants.

 Devoto Design took care of the engineering and manufacturing of 86 items of the museum among which we have the two big info desks with their sculptural presence, the kitchenettes and laboratories, consisting of workstations and closets for the staff.
 The project is strongly characterized by the choice of a customized sand beige acrylic resin, marking the plastic aspect of this design.
-Every item was strictly and constantly monitored during its manufacturing process, from the strict FSC procedure and the purchase of the raw materials to the installation onsite.
+Every item was strictly and constantly monitored during its manufacturing process, from the purchase of the raw materials to the installation onsite.